compgeolab/website/manual/checklist.md

 1. Mental Health Resources
 1. Code of Conduct
 1. Expectations (what we expect from you, what you can expect from us)
-1. Communication (email, Slack, GitHub, Zoom, etc)
+1. Communication (email, Slack, GitHub, Jitsi Meet, etc)
 1. Check-ins, feedback, and meetings
 1. Computing resources